dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/06-Security-and-Hardening/02-Audit-and-Logging/01-Configure-Account-Logon-Auditing.md

 1. Right-click the **Domain Controllers** OU and click **Create a GPO in this domain, and Link it here...**

 <img width="726" height="364" alt="2" src="https://github.com/user-attachments/assets/fd37c38f-5651-44e2-ba60-c09b7149bd15" />

+2. Named it **DC Auditing** — a name that makes its purpose obvious to anyone browsing the GPOs later, rather than something generic.